arxdeus/disposito/README.md

 - via mixin `DisposeHolderHostMixin`
     This mixin automatically:
     - creates under the hood `DisposeHolder` and tags by original class identityHashcode
-    - transforms your class into `disposable` extending original class with `dispose` method
+    - transforms your class into `Disposable` extending original class with `dispose` method

 #### 2. Bind each disposable value using `bindDisposable`